trackit/tams-k8s/CONTRIBUTING.md

 - Open an issue for discussion
 - Contact the maintainers

-Thank you for contributing to TAMS Kubernetes!
+Thank you for contributing to TAMS on Kubernetes!